How to Coffee (tea) Stain Paper

 Check out these free farmhouse printable‘s at https://thegraphicsfairy.com/farmhouse-style-images-kit/

 Let's dive into the exciting part – how to achieve that vintage paper look with coffee.
 In my experience, instant coffee is the most effective choice.
-It imparts a deeper color more quickly, but a cup of brewed coffee will also work.
+It imparts a deeper color more quickly, but a cup of brewed coffee will also work just not as well in my opinion.

 Supplies